Families sue Illinois school district over transgender bathroom case

 That deal stemmed from a complaint filed in 2013 by the American Civil Liberties Union of Illinois on behalf of a transgender student who was born male and identifies as female.

-Superintendent Dan Cates said in a statement the school district’s deal with federal officials “provided workable solutions protecting the privacy and honoring the dignity of all students.”
-He said there had no reports of issues since the deal was implemented.

 Dorie Turner Nolt, a spokeswoman for the Education Department, said the agency would not comment on pending litigation.
-Officials with the Justice Department could not be reached.
+Officials with the Justice Departments and the school district could not be reached.

 Legal battles over bathrooms are being fought across the country as school officials, lawmakers and Republican presidential candidates debate whether transgender people should be allowed to use restrooms that match their gender identity instead of their birth sex.